D40G/rsg_hunting/README.md

 # Installation
 - ensure that the dependancies are added and started
-- add rsg_cokerun to your resources folder
+- add rsg_hunting to your resources folder
 - add items to your "\qb-core\shared\items.lua"
 - add images to your "\qb-inventory\html\images"